ChristianGrimberg/ChristianGrimberg/README.md

 <img align="right" alt="GIF" src="img/code.gif?raw=true" width="200" />

-My name is Christian Grimberg and I am a System Administrator & IT Compliance Specialist from Buenos Aires, Argentina.
+My name is Christian Grimberg and I am a System Administrator & Solutions Architect from Buenos Aires, Argentina.

 I like new challenges and I am passionate about learning new things all the time.